gbdias/teloview/README.md

 # teloview

 A simple R shiny app to visualize contigs, scaffolds, and telomere motifs.

 You can test the app here: https://gbdias-teloview.share.connect.posit.cloud

 <img width="1339" alt="Screenshot 2025-03-25 at 14 54 39" src="https://github.com/user-attachments/assets/cec8f469-db76-4bab-999d-b19958f4e556" />

 > Example of teloview output.
 Contigs are rendered as segments of alternating colors inside each scaffold.
 The abundance of the telomere motif is shown in the red line above each scaffold.

+>[!TIP]
+>The Posit Cloud instance of this app is hosted on a free plan and might take a long time to launch.
+For more stable/quicker usability try cloning the repository and executing the app.R script locally.
+You will need to install : shiny, shinythemes, dplyr, karyoploteR, and rtracklayer for it to work.

 # Inputs
 - Assembly file in AGP/BED format